Floorp-Projects/Floorp/layout/docs/LayoutOverview.md

-This depends on two **intrinsic inline sizes**: the minimum intrinsic inline size (see [`nsIFrame::GetMinISize()`](https://searchfox.org/mozilla-central/search?q=nsIFrame%3A%3AGetMinISize&path=)) and the preferred intrinsic inline sizes (see [`nsIFrame::GetPrefISize()`](https://searchfox.org/mozilla-central/search?q=nsIFrame%3A%3AGetPrefISize&path=)).
+This depends on two **intrinsic inline sizes**: the minimum intrinsic inline size (see [`nsIFrame::GetMinISize()`](https://searchfox.org/mozilla-central/search?q=nsIFrame%3A%3AGetMinISize&path=)) and the preferred intrinsic inline size (see [`nsIFrame::GetPrefISize()`](https://searchfox.org/mozilla-central/search?q=nsIFrame%3A%3AGetPrefISize&path=)).
 The concept of what these inline sizes represent is best explained by describing what they are on a paragraph containing only text: in such a